 2. Historic stained-glass windows must be maintained, preserved, and restored.
-All efforts shall be made to protect them from deterioration.
+All reasonable efforts shall be made to protect them from deterioration.
 Replacement of any components must match existing in design and materials.
 Elements used for any reinforcement must match profile and color of existing to match and blend.
 For stained-glass transom windows protection to meet codes shall be done on the interior surface to allow full detailing to read from the exterior.

 The installation of permanent glazed storm windows to the exterior of stained-glass windows is highly recommended.
-Design documents required for these storm windows must include installation methodology and a
+Design documents required for these storm windows must include installation methodology and a section showing the storm window and the stained-glass window.
+All reasonable measures will be followed to minimize the impact of the storm window protection.

-- section showing the storm window and the stained-glass window. - 3.
-Replacement windows on principal street or lane elevations or secondary elevations visible from a street or lane of buildings that were built prior to 1945 shall match windows of the same period of the building, including design, configuration, detail, dimensions, materials, and color, as verified through documentation of existing or photographic evidence.
+3. Replacement windows on principal street or lane elevations or secondary elevations visible from a street or lane of buildings that were built prior to 1945 shall match windows of the same period of the building, including design, configuration, detail, dimensions, materials, and color, as verified through documentation of existing or photographic evidence.
 Impact resistant windows matching dimensions, configuration, detail, design, materials, and color are an acceptable alternative, but replacements must have clear glazing.
 Laminated or insulated glass with non-reflectivity is acceptable, but spacers between layers of glass must match exterior muntins in color and dimension when applicable.
-For buildings where original windows were steel, aluminum windows are acceptable substitution.
+For buildings where original windows were steel, aluminum windows are Page 17 of 32 acceptable substitution.
 Details, including muntin profiles, exterior reveal, and frame proportions shall match period units.
 Tinted or colored glass is not allowed.
 Muntin grids that match the same material, dimensions and profile of the window are required on the exterior of the glazing if the original included such grid.